 The Rules to Increase Market Share and Mistakes to Avoid

-Rule to increase market share number 1 — Never Believe Everything You Hear.
+Rules to increase market share Rule number 1 — Never Believe Everything You Hear.

 Don’t believe the internal hype surrounding your customer’s needs and your brand’s importance to the customer.
 This view is myopic because our own brands are never as important to our customers as it is to us.
 To be successful when trying to increase market share is hard earned — and you earn it by knowing more about your customer then anyone else in the category.
 Only then can you align your strategic brand and tactical marketing messages to reflect that knowledge.